MichaelViuff/SDJ2/06 MVVM 2/README.md

 ## 6.3 Multiple views for BarChart example

-We have succesfully adapted our BarChart example to use the MVVM Design Pattern.
+We have succesfully adapted our [Bar Chart Example](https://github.com/MichaelViuff/SDJ2/tree/main/03%20Observer%20Pattern/Examples/JavaFX%20Charts) to use the MVVM Design Pattern.
 If not, download the [solution](/06%20MVVM%202/Examples/BarChartMVVM).

-Create a new .fxml file that contains a view with 3 input fields and 3 buttons, or download this [Input Fields View]() and add it to your project.

-In the controller for your new view, add methods to start/stop the model, and have two of your buttons call these methods.

-Create a Main method that starts everything - have it extend `Application`, use an `FXMLLoader` to load your view into a `Scene`, create a new `Stage`, add your scene to it and show it.
-Remember to start the `DataModel` as well.

-Verify that your buttons start/stops calculations (you should be able to see the output start/stop in the console).

-Create a...

-We want to be able to start/stop the calculations, and be able to input our own values as well.
+Now we want to extend it with a new window where we can start/stop the re-calculation, and be able to input our own values as well.

 ### Model